phollyer/ElmX/README.md

 dotnet publish -r <runtime-target> -c Publish --self-contained
 ```

+Where `<runtime-target>` is the runtime you want to target.
+For example, if you want to target OSX, you would use `osx-x64`.
+For a full list of runtime targets, see [this page](https://docs.microsoft.com/en-us/dotnet/core/rid-catalog).

 You can then find the binary in the `bin/Publish/net<dotnet-version>/<runtime-target>/publish` folder.

 ### Any Questions